Clinical Editor: Megan Dodson, PA-C

 Heat exhaustion occurs when a person is both dehydrated and overheated.
 This is a dangerous condition as it may lead to a heat stroke (below).
 A person experiencing heat exhaustion may experience excessive sweating, weakness, cold or clammy skin, nausea, and vomiting, or a weak and fast pulse.

 A serious heat-related illness, heat stroke happens when there is a dangerous rise in our body temperature.
-Heatstroke occurs when people are exposed to extreme heat over a long period of time.
-It can happen anywhere within a day or over a few days.
-However, heatstroke typically happens in a very short period of time.
+Heat stroke is more likely to happen in people who are exposed to extreme temperatures that they aren’t acclimated to, and seniors are particularly vulnerable to this condition.
+Heat stroke can happen in a very short period of time after exposure to high temperatures.

 For heat stroke, look out for red, hot, and dry skin.
 Additionally, a person may experience a rise in their heart rate, dizziness, nausea, or even fainting.
 Behavior changes, confusion, and seizures are big red flags.
 If you notice these signs, call for help immediately.